Arduino Alternative: A List of Other Great Options Available

 Features: Bluetooth, 24x GPIO, Arduino IDE compatibility

-The advantage over Arduino: RedBoard Artemis has more functionality packed on its tiny 10×15 footprint.
+The advantage over Arduino: RedBoard Artemis has more functionality packed into its tiny 10×15 footprint.

 Particle Photon